 - Be a member of the church, or be in membership process.

 - Attend the leader trainings, in fall and January.

 - Small Group Leader Fall Series Material Meeting is Sunday, Sept.
 1, 10:50AM (during 2nd service) in the Gym.
 It is primarily for small group leaders, but open to everyone.

 - Ministry Summit is Saturday, Sept.
 15, 9am-1pm.
 It is for ALL leaders of LCCC, including small group leaders.

 - Be approved and blessed by small groups pastor and an elder.

 Small Group Leader’s Job Description:

-Time Commitment: A few hours per week of prayer and preparation, group meeting time, and relationship-building time outside the group.
+Time Commitment: Prayer and preparation before the group; the group meeting time; relationship-building and discipleship time outside the group.

 Length of Commitment: Semester and/or entire 9 month ministry year.